-Metropolis Living Factory Store is like its original shop in the Junction, but on steroids.
+Metropolis Factory is like its original shop in the Junction, but on steroids.
 This warehouse totals 7,000 square feet, with ample room for Metropolis' oversized antique finds and custom salvage creations.

 This is Metropolis' second go at a factory store, having previously occupied a space over on Ripley Avenue by the South Kingsway.
 But issues with the landlord, says owner Phil Freire, motivated him and business partner (and sister) Maggie Gattesco to look for a new factory space.
 But despite the name, this shop will host little of the actual production work, instead serving as a retail spot to show off Metropolis' largest items.